divadde/AMOD-Benchmark/README.md

 ## 🏙️ Data Source

-All datasets used in AMOD are derived from the **NYC Open Data** portal:
+All datasets used in ABCU are derived from the **NYC Open Data** portal:
 👉 https://opendata.cityofnewyork.us/

 A curated subset of heterogeneous municipal datasets was selected to ensure domain diversity, schema complexity, and richness of attribute semantics.
-The subset of AMOD can be found here:
+The subset of ABCU can be found here:
 👉 https://drive.google.com/drive/folders/1MbaiZf2ucIlIY9taCn3F6xwIq8_iOGKf?usp=drive_link

 ---